Mixturka/DockerLens/README.md

 **DockerLens** - monitoring tool designed to track running Docker containers by pinging them with defined intervals.
 It consists of three core services:

 ### 🏗 Services
-- **RESTful Backend API** (Go, PostgreSQL) – Manages container data and provides endpoints for retrieving and putting information.
+- **RESTful Backend API** (Go, PostgreSQL) – Manages container ping data and provides endpoints for retrieving and putting information.
 - **Pinger Service** (Go) – Continuously monitors Docker containers, tracks their status and IP addresses and stores ping information in database via backend API.
 - **React Frontend** (React + JS) – Fetches data from the backend and displays it in a table format (IP address, ping time, last successful attempt date, was ping successful) which is updated dynamically.